-In October 2019 Immigration New Zealand announced changes to how employers will be able to employ migrant workers on the new temporary work visa (the Employer-Assisted Work Visa) to come in to affect by 2021.
+In October 2019 Immigration New Zealand announced changes to how employers will be able to employ migrant workers on the new temporary work visa (the Employer-Assisted Work Visa) to come in to affect by mid - 2022.
 The first step for all employers is to get accredited.
 This means Immigration New Zealand need to approve you to employ migrant workers.

 The accreditation proposed in the new policy will not be the same as the current employer accreditation (Talent Accredited Employer).
 If the employers want to hire few migrants – 1 or 2, then the accreditation requirements will be basic, a very light touch.
 However, if an employer wants to hire more employees, then they will need to go through more checks.

 We can help you to become an accredited employer

 Once an employer is accredited, they will be able to consider hiring migrant workers for job vacancies that meet Immigration NZ’s job check criteria.
 Workers suitable for these vacancies can apply for a temporary work visa.

 Immigration will expect a business to have a good history of advertising your positions and training New Zealand citizens and residents.
 They will want to know that the business is financially stable and that your HR information is at a very high standard.
 Therefore, it is essential that you start the process as early as you can so that you are able to lodge a strong application.